SwiftPackageIndex/SwiftPackageIndex-Server/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Did the site crash, show incorrect package data, or did something else go wrong?
+about: Did the site crash or behave unexpectedly?
 title: ''
 labels: bug
 assignees: ''
 ---

 **Please describe the bug**

-Please give a clear and concise description of what went wrong, or if a package page shows incorrect information, explain what information is inaccurate and what should be displayed.
+Please give a clear and concise description of what went wrong.

-**Explain the steps needed to reproduce the bug, if relevant**
+**Explain the steps needed to reproduce the bug**

 1. Navigate to to '…'
 2. Click on '…'